knmac/knvim/README.md

       "name": "NAME OF THE LAUNCH",
       "program": "${file}",
       "console": "integratedTerminal",
+      "cwd": "${workspaceFolder}",
+      "repl_lang": "javascript",
       "args": ["ARG1", "ARG2", ...]
     }
   ]
 }
 ```

 The above config uses Python as an example, but you can setup debugger for other languages similarly.
 The template for Python launcher can be generated with `,g`.
+If you want to specify a file for a launch instead of the current file, you can also set `cwd` as `${workspaceFolder}/path/to/the/file`.
 For more information, visit [here](https://go.microsoft.com/fwlink/?linkid=830387).

 ### 7.3.
 Diffview (Intergate Diffview to git mergetool automatically)